-We compare our results with those obtained in our paper III, in which we evaluate the clustering and HOD properties of X-ray (RASS/SDSS) and optically-selected (SDSS) BLAGN in three lower redshift ranges using different SDSS galaxy tracer sets.
-The full redshift range of $z=0.07-0.64$ covered by all of these studies spans a cosmic time interval of 5 Gyrs.
-In all redshift ranges we use the same cross-correlation technique to determine the AGN clustering properties, create samples from the same large area surveys (RASS \& SDSS), and evaluate the results with similar HOD modeling.
-We find that X-ray and optically selected BLAGN, despite their different optical and X-ray luminosities at different redshifts, occupy DMH with $M_{\rm DMH}^{typ} \sim 10^{12.5-13.0}\,h^{-1}\,\rm{M}_\odot$ across this full redshift range.
+We compare our results with those obtained in our paper III, in which we evaluate the clustering and HOD properties of X-ray (RASS/SDSS) and optically selected (SDSS) BLAGN in three lower-redshift ranges using different SDSS galaxy tracer sets.
+The full redshift range of $z=0.07-0.64$ covered by all of these studies spans a cosmic time interval of 5 Gyr.
+In all redshift ranges we use the same cross-correlation technique to determine the AGN clustering properties, create samples from the same large area surveys (RASS and SDSS), and evaluate the results with similar HOD modeling.
+We find that X-ray and optically selected BLAGN, despite their different optical and X-ray luminosities at different redshifts, occupy DMHs with $M_{\rm DMH}^{typ} \sim 10^{12.5-13.0}\,h^{-1}\,M_\odot$ across this full redshift range.
 In other words, we find no statistically significant difference in the typical DMH masses between X-ray and optically selected BLAGN samples.
-However, at higher redshift the same DMH mass hosts more X-ray luminous AGN than at lower redshift.
+However, at higher redshift, the same DMH mass hosts more X-ray luminous AGN than at lower redshift.

-Semi-analytic cosmological simulations find that an $L_{\rm X}$ and $M_{\rm BH}$ dependence of the AGN clustering exists, but only for the most luminous AGN and not for low or moderate luminosity AGN.
-Since our X-ray selected BLAGN sample contain the most luminous objects in independent redshift bins, we can test this prediction.
-From $z=0.07$ to $z=0.64$ we also find weak positive correlations between the typical DMH mass and $L_{\rm X}$ for the X-ray BLAGN samples.
-In the redshift ranges $z=0.16-0.36$ and $z=0.44-0.64$ we can estimate $M_{\rm BH}$ and we have enough objects to create subsamples in $M_{\rm BH}$ and $L/L_{\rm EDD}$.
-We find that the weak positive $L_{\rm X}$ dependence of the AGN clustering appears to be due to a weak positive $M_{\rm BH}$ dependence of the clustering signal, in that more X-ray luminous (and larger $M_{\rm BH}$) BLAGN reside in more massive DMHs than their lower X-ray luminosity (lower $M_{\rm BH}$) counterparts.
+Semianalytic cosmological simulations find that an $L_{\rm X}$ and $M_{\rm BH}$ dependence of the AGN clustering exists, but only for the most-luminous AGN and not for low- or moderate-luminosity AGN.
+Since our X-ray selected BLAGN sample contains the most-luminous objects in independent redshift bins, we can test this prediction.
+From $z=0.07$ to $z=0.64$, we also find weak positive correlations between the typical DMH mass and $L_{\rm X}$ for the X-ray BLAGN samples.
+In the redshift ranges $z=0.16-0.36$ and $z=0.44-0.64$ we can estimate $M_{\rm BH}$, and we have enough objects to create subsamples in $M_{\rm BH}$ and $L/L_{\rm EDD}$.
+We find that the weak positive $L_{\rm X}$ dependence of the AGN clustering appears to be due to a weak positive $M_{\rm BH}$ dependence of the clustering signal, in that more X-ray luminous (and larger $M_{\rm BH}$) BLAGN reside in more-massive DMHs than their lower X-ray luminosity (lower $M_{\rm BH}$) counterparts.
 The observed clustering strength across the full redshift range does not depend on $L/L_{\rm EDD}$.
 Consequently, higher accretion rate AGN do not reside in more dense environments.